How to Better Assess Your Martech Needs and Buy Smarter

 As the martech landscape and related use cases have exploded in recent years, many marketers have not kept up with a disciplined process for tracking the technology they have and assessing the needs they must meet with future purchases.
 This misstep can lead to increased costs as a result of redundant platforms, solutions that don’t match needs, the proliferation of “zombie products” (where money is being spent on unutilized tech), and poor utilization of existing platforms.

 In order to move your tech stack forward more strategically and make wise purchases, Anita Brearton, founder and CEO of martech management platform CabinetM, recommends creating a single source of truth that tracks your tech stack and having a clear process for auditing your tech needs.
-In the below Q&A, Brearton takes us through why marketers need a better tech stack process in place and how to get started with a more disciplined approach.
+In this Q&A, Brearton takes us through why marketers need a better tech stack process in place and how to get started with a more disciplined approach.

 Do you find that most marketers have a structured approach and tools in place to manage their existing tech stack and size up what their needs are?